 In this how to back up your iPhone and iPad guide we'll take you more indepth into the process of creating an iPhone or iPad backup using iTunes.

-We'll also look at other ways of backing up your iPhone, such as using an external hard drive or cloud storage such as Google Drive and iCloud to store your iPhone backup.
+Read on for other ways to back up your iPhone, such as using an external hard drive or cloud storage such as Google Drive and iCloud to store your iPhone backup.

 1. Automatically back up your iPhone with iTunes

 The good news is that every time you plug your iPhone into your Mac or PC using the supplied USB cable – or even passed through via a connection on another piece of hardware, such as a speaker dock – your iPhone is backed up quickly and automatically.